HelpMeCodePls/bookkeeping-ai/Readme.md

 - Transcribed input is used to interact with the AI agent.

 ### 🔔 Notification System
-- View all past and unread alerts.
+- View all past and unread alerts
 - Automatically receive alerts for new records or ledger activity.
 - Mark notifications as read.